 Prescribing information states that Ilumya is administered as a subcutaneous injection every 12 weeks after initial loading doses.

 The FDA-approved label for Ilumya lists common side effects including upper respiratory infections, diarrhea, and injection site reactions.

-Rare but serious side effects listed for Ilumya include hypersensitivity reactions and increased risk for severe infections.
+Rare but serious side effects listed for Ilumya include hypersensitivity reactions and increased risk for severe infections such as tuberculosis.

 For more details about this treatment, visit: